BitterlyIronic/Liberal-Crime-Squad/README.md

         - Running `./configure --with-xcurses` after bootstrapping will build and link the X11 port of PDCurses instead
             - XCurses is a bit snappier, but doesn't have TTF font support
     - The code within the /src/pdcurses directory is in the public domain, with the exception of the files called out in the /src/pdcurses/x11 README file
+    - Running `./configure --with-ncurses` will build the ncurses version of the game against ncurses6
+        - This also skips building PDCurses entirely
+- Music can be disabled at compile time with `./configure --disable-music`
+    - This will also remove all the music options
 - Probably doesn't compile for Windows anymore, but the original repo will work fine for that anyway

 ## Augmentations